 Here are some tips I came up with:

 I hope this helps some of you enjoy the season a bit more!
 Please let me know any thoughts you may want to share or things you may be grateful for in the comments.
 We would love to hear from you.

-If you would like to talk with a Thrive Therapist about yourself, your child, or teen attending therapy with one of us, please reach out to us by phone at 858-342-1304.
+If you would like to talk with a Thrive Therapist about parent counseling or therapy for yourself, your child, or teen, please reach out to us by phone at 858-342-1304.

 If you would like to receive updated information about Thrive Therapy, please feel free to sign up for our newsletter through the following link: http://eepurl.com/cvGx5n.

 Musings from Erica, Angela, Jennifer, and Maria

 Call Today!
 858-342-1304

 They become words.